Introduction: Magellan Blows It

 Let the show begin.

 The Captain General made a grand entrance in his shining armor with a band playing and forty of his men marching behind, also in sparkling armor.
-A canon volley from the squadron in the harbor terrified the onlookers and sent them scurrying away in fear.
+A cannon volley from the squadron in the harbor terrified the onlookers and sent them scurrying away in fear.
 (4) It was quite a display of theater and force meant to wow and intimidate the Cebuans.

 Over the coming days, many more of the Rajah's subjects followed his example and converted.
 By the end of the next week, over two thousand had been baptized.
 In his newfound calling as a spiritual leader, Magellan called upon the amiable islanders to destroy their false idols.
 They agreed, though now with some reluctance.
 Humabon also agreed to swear allegiance to the distant monarch of Spain, Charles V, again without much fuss.